 Safety Note: BOB recommends that you do not run with a baby until they are 8 months old, even though they may be in an attached infant car seat.
 The main concern is that babies don’t have the necessary neck strength to absorb all the bumps and back and forth.
 Do your own research on this.

-This stroller has some extras that make it more comfortable.
-It has a special suspension so it takes bumps and high speed better than other strollers.
+This best stroller has some extras that make it more comfortable.
+It has a special suspension so it takes bumps and high speed better than other best strollers.